Singer-songwriter, pianist, vocalist

-Originally from Argentina, Belén grew up in San Antonio, Texas.
-She began playing classical piano at age eight, but with no intentions of attending conservatory, she instead chose a liberal arts path at Boston University and, seeking a more urban environment, made the move at age 18 .
-However it wasn't long before she realized she couldn't give up playing piano and connected with local piano teacher and music producer Tim Lukas, with whom she began singing and studying song-writing and composition.
+Belén grew up in San Antonio, Texas.
+She began playing classical piano at age eight, but loved sports growing up and had no intentions of going to conservatory after high school.
+She instead chose to study communications and move to Boston at age 18 .
+A fresh-faced student at Boston University, it wasn't long before she realized she couldn't give up playing piano.
+Seeking a piano teacher, she met music producer Tim Lukas, with whom she began singing and studying song-writing and composition.
 Shortly after, they began work on Belén's first album, "Closer", and what would be the beginning of her singer-songwriter career.

-At that point, in 2009, Belén decided to take time away from her college studies to focus 100% on music.
+Belén decided to take time away from college to work on "Closer" and focus 100% on music.
 Throughout the span of two years, she studied everything from jazz piano to songwriting and classical composition, all while writing and recording for the album.
 "Closer," however, was never released.
 Being a brand new artist thrown into a large-scale production proved to be a difficult task, and with many unanswered questions still looming in her head not just about her musical aspirations, but about life, Belén decided to hit 'pause' on the almost-finished album and return to BU.

-It was December of 2015 when Belén realized it was music, or it was music - her life's calling and passion project.
+Belén realized music her life's calling and passion project after a time of reading and self-exploration during the latter part of 2015.
 It was music that would challenge her to rise up and become the person she wanted to be.
-By January she had re-built her home studio and joined The Souled Out Show Band as their lead female singer.
+By January 2106 she had re-built her home studio and joined The Souled Out Show Band as their lead female singer.
 She rejoined the local open mic circuit and began writing new music.
-Then in April 2016 she was laid off from her sales job due to downsizing - and she never looked back.
-She started waiting tables at The Smokeshop BBQ in Kendall Square to pay the bills, started booking modeling jobs with a local agency to get her face out there and focused 100 percent on making music her life.
+In April she was laid off from her sales job due to downsizing - and she never looked back.
+She started waiting tables at The Smokeshop BBQ in Kendall Square to pay the bills, started working as a model with a local agency and decided to focus 100 percent on making music her life.
 By July she had her first paid gig with a full band and by December she was no longer waiting tables at The Smokeshop - she was being paid to sing and ring in the new year as a professional entertainer.

 • • •